Are there any hidden fees?

 - Winding down your business: If you choose to shut down your business, your Gust Launch subscription covers the preparation and filing of a certificate of dissolution in Delaware; however, you are responsible for any additional fees associated with closing your business including final tax payments.
 Read more about dissolution.

 - Additional legal services: You are responsible for doing the work to ensure that your law firm fits the needs of your business.
 Although Gust Launch only includes lawyers that meet our vetting criteria, we are not legally able to ensure that they are a specifically apt match for your business.
 That said, the law firms in our network are high-quality, professional, and capable, so they will be able to perform the work you might reasonably require of them.
 Note, however, that the cost for legal work beyond the one hourly credit Gust Launch Accelerate customers receive per month will be billed at the rate you agree on with your counsel when you sign a letter of engagement.

-- Amendments to legal documents provided through incorporation: Should you eventually need to change any of the agreements we create as part of your company formation (which is unlikely but possible), this will fall outside the scope of the service and require lawyer time.
+- Amendments to legal documents provided through incorporation: Should you eventually need to change any of the agreements we create as part of your company formation (which is unlikely but possible), you will be responsible for any fees associated with preparing and filing those changes.

 Last updated on February 10, 2021